 - Use positive, aspirational language.

 - Celebrate each child's creativity.

 - Demonstrate respect and do not humiliate.

 - Provide a positive role model.

 - Use every opportunity offered at Forest School to praise and reward positive behaviour.

 - Acknowledge positive behaviour and achievement with a positive response.

 - Liaise with parents and colleagues over any concerns regarding behaviour.

 17.3 Forest School Rules

-The Golden Rules apply in the Forest.
+The Golden Rules apply in the Forest School and outdoor learning

 Specific rules